California DREAM Act:

 WHAT IS AB 540

-AB 540 exempts certain students from paying nonresident tuition (higher than resident tuition) and allows them to apply for different types of California Dream Act financial aid.
+AB 540 allows qualifying students to apply for different types of California Dream Act financial aid.

 Students must have